Symphony No. 1 (Piston): Structure

 As with the much later Symphony No. 8, twelve-tone technique is incorporated into a broader palette of compositional elements.
 The first movement begins with a rare example, for Piston, of an ostinato, presented in the pizzicato basses.
 This ostinato consists of nine of the twelve chromatic notes, and the remaining three are found in the theme played above it.
 The mood is somber and poignant.
 Despite the chromatic saturation, this movement (as well as the finale) is in the tonality of C. This slow introduction is followed by a vigorous sonata-allegro movement with a main theme based on the ostinato figure.

-The ostinato also returns at the end of the movement, and its chromatic nature helps make a transition to the tritone-related key of F-sharp for the second movement, whose thematic material is also derived from the ostinato.
+The ostinato also returns at the end of the movement, and its chromatic nature helps make a transition to the tritone-related key of F♯ for the second movement, whose thematic material is also derived from the ostinato.
 The finale is in rondo form, with the main theme once again taken from the beginning of that ostinato, only in inversion.